dlouiscastillo/concourse-tutorial/README.md

 Thanks to everyone who has worked through this tutorial and found it useful.
 I love learning that you're enjoying the tutorial and enjoying Concourse.

-Thanks for all the pull requests to help fix regressions with some Concourse versions that came out with "backwards incompatible change".
+Thanks for all the pull requests to help fix regressions with some Concourse versions that came out with "backwards incompatible change"..

 ## Getting Started